openpgpjs/openpgpjs/README.md

 * If the user's browser supports [native WebCrypto](http://caniuse.com/#feat=cryptography) via the `window.crypto.subtle` api, this will be used.
 Under node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is used.
 This can be deactivated by setting `openpgp.config.use_native = false`.

-* The library implements the [IETF proposal](https://tools.ietf.org/html/draft-ford-openpgp-format-00) for authenticated encryption using native AES-GCM provided by WebCrypto/Node.
-This makes symmetric encryption about 30x faster on supported platforms (with hardware acceleration).
-Since the specification has not been finalized and other OpenPGP implementations like GnuPG have not adopted it yet, the feature is currently hidden behind a flag.
+* The library implements the [IETF proposal](https://tools.ietf.org/html/draft-ford-openpgp-format-00) for authenticated encryption using native AES-GCM.
+This makes symmetric encryption about 30x faster on supported platforms.
+Since the specification has not been finalized and other OpenPGP implementations haven't adopted it yet, the feature is currently behind a flag.
 You can activate it by setting `openpgp.config.aead_protect = true`.

 * For environments that don't provide native crypto, the library falls back to [asm.js](http://caniuse.com/#feat=asmjs) implementations of AES, SHA-1, and SHA-256.
 We use [Rusha](https://github.com/srijs/rusha) and [asmCrypto Lite](https://github.com/openpgpjs/asmcrypto-lite) (a minimal subset of asmCrypto.js built specifically for OpenPGP.js).